 As an international airport serving over 62-million passengers each year, Changi Airport has many facilities and services to delight our passengers, such as gardens, movie theatres, entertainment zone and even a swimming pool.
 Transit passengers on a long layover can also sign up for Free Singapore Tour for a free city tour.

 Could you tell us about Jewel Changi Airport?
-What will be some new innovations and new service features?
+What are some new innovations and new service features?

 Jewel is a mixed-use complex with a wide range of lifestyle offerings, including play attractions of world-class standards, lush landscaping, over 280 shopping and dining outlets, a hotel and aviation facilities.
 Jewel will augment Changi Airport’s status as a leading international air hub, drawing international travellers to Changi Airport and Singapore.